The Great American Bash (2007): Storylines

 The main feud heading into The Great American Bash on the Raw brand was between John Cena and Bobby Lashley over the WWE Championship.
 The feud began on the June 11 episode of Raw, when Lashley was drafted to the Raw brand and stripped of his ECW Championship.
-Three weeks later, on the July 2 episode of Raw, a "Beat the Clock" tournament was held to determine Cena's opponent for the WWE Championship at The Great American Bash.
+Three weeks later on the July 2 episode, a "Beat the Clock" tournament was held to determine Cena's opponent for the WWE Championship at The Great American Bash.
 The tournament matches included: Randy Orton versus Jeff Hardy, King Booker versus Val Venis, Mr. Kennedy versus Super Crazy, and Lashley versus Shelton Benjamin.
 Lashley ended up winning the tournament by defeating Benjamin in less than 5 minutes and therefore becoming the number one contender to the WWE Championship.